isaacmsl/ping-pong-tcp-server/README.md

 # Ping Pong TCP Server

 Just a TCPServer can play ping-pong with a TCPClient.
-The code is an exercise presented on _Computer Networking: A Top-Down Approach_ by Kurose and Ross.
+The code is an exercise presented on _Computer Networking: A Top-Down Approach_ by Kurose and Ross (5th edition).

 ## How to execute